syngenta/acai-python/README.md

 ### dynamodb events

-0. Setting Up your lambda to listen to the Queue
+0. Setting Up your lambda to listen to the dynamodb streams

 ```yml
 functions: